Cauchy distribution: Properties

 The Cauchy distribution is an infinitely divisible probability distribution.
 It is also a strictly stable distribution.

-The standard Cauchy distribution coincides with the Student's t-distribution with one degree of freedom.

-Like all stable distributions, the location-scale family to which the Cauchy distribution belongs is closed under linear transformations with real coefficients.
-In addition, the Cauchy distribution is closed under linear fractional transformations with real coefficients.
+The family of Cauchy-distributed random variables is closed under linear fractional transformations with real coefficients.
 In this connection, see also McCullagh's parametrization of the Cauchy distributions.

+Sum of Cauchy-distributed random variables

+If $X_1, X_2, \ldots, X_n$ are an IID sample from the standard Cauchy distribution, then their sample mean $\bar X = \frac 1 n \sum_i X_i$ is also standard Cauchy distributed.
+In particular, the average does not converge to the mean, and so the standard Cauchy distribution does not follow the law of large numbers.